2020 ANNUAL CONFERENCE

 Held virtually, Friday Sept 25th - Saturday Sept 26th

-Suicidality: Systemic Assessment and Intervention in Marriage and Family Therapy (6 CEs)
+Suicidality: Systemic Assessment and Intervention in Marriage and Family Therapy (Approved by WA DOH as Suicide Prevention programming - 6 CEs)

 Date: Friday, September 25th